 The Authority places no limit on the amount it may invest in any one issuer.
-More than 5% of the Authority's investments are in the following investments: GNMAs 55%, State Treasurer Investment Pools 19%, Cash 14%, and Tri-Party Repos 12%.
+The Authority's investments are as follows: GNMAs 57.2%, FNMAs 0.1% and State Treasurer Investment Pools 42.7%.

 2.E Restricted Deposits and Investments